Updated for 2025

 Prescott

-- Mood: Mid-sized historic town with rolling hills and several unique lakes with unique granite boulders
+- Mood: This historic town blends rolling hills with unique boulder-strewn lakes.

 The White Mountains